aiidateam/aiida-core/docs/source/installation/quick_install.rst

     sudo apt-get install libffi-dev libkrb5-dev

-  If you run into issue related to ``version 'GFORTRAN_1.4'`` when installing through Anaconda, see the :ref:`troubleshooting <troubleshooting>` section

 Configure the AiiDA installation
 ++++++++++++++++++++++++++++++++
 After successful installation, AiiDA needs to be configured, such as setting up a profile and creating a database, which can be done through AiiDA's command line interface ``verdi``.